-Establishing sessions with a handle server offers additional security functionality.
+Establishing sessions with a handle server offers a performance benefit by allowing the client to perform an expensive authentication only once for many individual requests.
+Sessions also offer additional security functionality.
 For background on handle server sessions, see System Fundamentals: Sessions on the Handle System web site.

 The Handle System allows for encryption of communication after establishing a session with a handle server.
 This is equivalent to SSL or TLS as used in protocols such as HTTPS, as it affords protection from eavesdropping and man-in-the-middle attacks.
-The current implementation of the Handle System encrypts session communications using 56bit DES.
+When encryption is requested, Handle.net version 8 software by default encrypts session communications using AES-128.